haseebanwar/create-react-pkg/README.md

 ### Post-Processing CSS

-This project uses [rollup-plugin-postcss ](https://www.npmjs.com/package/rollup-plugin-postcss) that integrates Rollup and [PostCSS](https://github.com/postcss/postcss) together.
+This project uses [rollup-plugin-postcss ](https://www.npmjs.com/package/rollup-plugin-postcss) that integrates Rollup with [PostCSS](https://github.com/postcss/postcss).
 In addition to that, it adds vendor prefixes automatically to bundled CSS through [Autoprefixer](https://github.com/postcss/autoprefixer) so you don’t need to worry about it.

 You can customize your target support browsers by adjusting the `browserslist` key in package.json.
 You can read more about Browserslist configuration [here](#configure-supported-browsers).